bagussatriakusuma/ChallengeChapter3Synrgy/README.md

-# Branch 1 - With Activity Only 🚀
+# Branch 2 - With Navigation Component 🚀